Financial Aid Grants & Loans

 This fund was established by a generous gift from a California foundation and by other gifts from alumni, parents and foundations and is awarded to students who are U.S. Citizens whose family income falls under a certain threshold (determined annually for incoming students based on the amount of available funding) and have graduated from a California high school.

-Promissory notes and other necessary application items will be sent from the Financial Aid Office .
-These documents should be returned to the Financial Aid Office.
+Promissory notes and other necessary application items will be sent from Student Financial Services.
+These documents should be returned to Student Financial Services.
 Loan funds are applied directly to the student’s Westmont College account each semester.

 This loan requires a co-signer (typically a parent).